apollographql/apollo/graph-manager-docs/source/integrations.md

 Getting set up with the Apollo Datadog integration is as simple as providing a Datadog API key to Graph Manager.
 There's no further configuration required!
 You will need access to a Datadog account with administrator privileges to acquire an API key.

-1. Go to the [Datadog integrations page](https://app.datadoghq.com/account/settings) and search for "Apollo".
+1. Go to the [Datadog integrations page](https://app.datadoghq.com/account/settings) and click on the Apollo tile.
+Go to the _Configuration_ tab, scroll to the bottom, and press **Install Integration**.

 ![DatadogIntegrationTile](./img/datadog/integration-tile.png)

-2. Press the **+Available** button on the Apollo tile, and go the _Configuration_ tab.
-Scroll to the bottom of the tab, and press the **Install Integration** button.

-3. Go to the [Datadog APIs page](https://app.datadoghq.com/account/settings#api) and create an API key.
+2. Go to the [Datadog APIs page](https://app.datadoghq.com/account/settings#api) and create an API key.

 ![DatadogApiKey](./img/datadog/api-key.png)

-4. In Graph Manager, go to the integrations page for your graph.
+3. In Graph Manager, go to the integrations page for your graph.

 ![IntegrationsPage](./img/datadog/settings-link.png)

-5. Toggle the Datadog integration to turn it on.
-A text field will appear where you can enter your API key.
+4. Toggle the Datadog integration to turn it on.
+Paste the API key, and press **Save**.
+You can use the same API key for all your graphs, since all metrics are tagged with the graph ID (`service:<graph-id>`).

 ![IntegrationsToggle](./img/datadog/settings-toggle.png)

-6. Paste the API key, and press **Save**.
-You can use the same API key for all your graphs, since all metrics are tagged with the graph ID (`service:<graph-id>`).

-7. Go to the Datadog metrics explorer and start to see the metrics flow in!
+5. Go to the Datadog metrics explorer and start to see the metrics flow in!
 Please allow up to five minutes for metrics to be visible.

 #### Metrics exploration